MartinMarget/LunchScraper/README.md

         scrape.py - main scraping script
-        template.html - combination of html and py file which is used as template page docker-compose.yml - option for docker git-pull.sh - this script is run each morning in 2 a clock and updates repository on server before the build of docker (after dev is done this shall be switched off or some high value)
+        template.html - combination of html and py file which is used as template page docker-compose.yml - option for docker docker_load_and_restart.sh - this script is run each morning in 2 a clock and updates repository on server before the build of docker (after dev is done this shall be switched off or some high value)
 README.md -  this file? probably